evaitl/Movies/README.md

 * The main activity will be a single fragment hosting a RecyclerView with a GridLayoutManager.

-* I think I'd prefer to do the networking myself with an AsyncTask, but udacity is pushing picasso for fetching images for this project.
-I'll go that way as a path of least resistance.
+* I went with glide instead of picasso for image loading.
+Picasso is causing sigabrt when doing resizing on api24. api24 source hasn't been released yet, and glide didn't have  that problem.